Copper(II) chlorate: Structure

 Copper(II) chlorate commonly crystallizes as a tetrahydrate, though a hexahydrate is also known.
 Tetraaquacopper(II) chlorate, Cu(ClO3)2·4H2O, has an orthorhombic crystal structure.
 Each copper atom is octahedrally coordinated, surrounded by four oxygen atoms of water, and two oxygen atoms from chlorate groups, which are opposite each other.
 Water is closer to the copper than chlorate, 1.944 Å compared to 2.396 Å, exhibiting the Jahn-Teller effect.
 The chlorate groups take the shape of a distorted tetrahedron.
 At 298 K, the chlorine-oxygen distances in each chlorate ion are 1.498, 1.488 and 1.468 Å, with the longest being the oxygen next to copper.
 The ∠O-Cu-O (angle subtended at copper by oxygen atoms) is 105.2°, 108.3°, and 106.8°.
 At lower temperatures (233 K), the water molecules and copper-chlorate distance shrink.

 Use

 François-Marie Chertier used tetraamminecopper(II) chlorate to colour flames blue in 1843.
 This material was abbreviated TACC with formula Cu(NH3)4(ClO3)2.
 TACC explodes on impact.

-The substance became known as Chertier'c copper for use in blue coloured pyrotechnics.
+The substance became known as Chertier's copper for use in blue coloured pyrotechnics.
 However its deliquescence causes a problem.
 Mixtures with other metal salts can yield violet or lilac colours also.

 It has also been used to colour copper brown.